-3.2 You and your Related Persons must not, directly or indirectly, deal in Company Securities at any time without first obtaining pre-approval in accordance with the procedure set out in section 4 below.
+3.2 You and your Related Persons must not, directly or indirectly, deal in Company MC A.1 Securities at any time without first obtaining pre-approval in accordance with the procedure set out in section 4 below.

-Prohibition against dealing during Blackout Periods/Special Blackout Periods
+Prohibition against dealing during Blackout Periods / Special Blackout Periods

-- 3.3 You and your Related Persons must not, directly or indirectly, deal in Company Securities during Blackout Periods or Special Blackout Periods.
-In exceptional circumstances you may apply for pre-approval to deal during a Blackout Period or Special Blackout Period under section 4 below. - 3.4 The Secretary to the Board will inform you in advance of the commencement and duration of Blackout Periods and any Special Blackout Periods.
+3.3 You and your Related Persons must not, directly or indirectly, deal in Company Securities during Blackout Periods or Special Blackout Periods.
+In exceptional circumstances you may apply for pre-approval to deal during a Blackout Period or Special Blackout Period under section 4 below.